Video Clip: Randall Arendt discusses benefits of conservation development.

 "These numbers translate into premiums for lots in conservation subdivisions ranging from $13,000 to $18,000 per acre over lots in conventional subdivisions."

-Read about realtor's success with conservation subdivisions: Farmcolony Greene County's Best Kept Secret
+Read about one realtor's success: Farmcolony Greene County's Best Kept Secret

 Slideshow